tchoi8/poetry/poems/diary.md

 Poetry
-comes
+come
 in
 an
 envelope.

 Diary
 comes
 in
 a
 Package.